ironblodz/tecprestige/wp-content/plugins/multibanco-ifthen-software-gateway-for-woocommerce/readme.txt

 * [YITH WooCommerce SMS Notification](https://yithemes.com/themes/plugins/yith-woocommerce-sms-notifications/) plugin integration: it’s now possible to add Multibanco payment details to the SMS message sent by this plugin by using the {multibanco_ifthen} variable on the message template

 = 2.0.3 =
-* New `multibanco_ifthen_email_instructions_pending_send` filter to which you can return false so that the payment instructions are not included in the "new order" email, although we do not recommend doing it
+* New `multibanco_ifthen_email_instructions_pending_send` filter to which you can return false so that the payment instructions are not included in the “new order” email, although we do not recommend doing it
-* New `multibanco_ifthen_email_instructions_payment_received_send` filter to which you can return false so that the payment received message is not included in the "processing" email
+* New `multibanco_ifthen_email_instructions_payment_received_send` filter to which you can return false so that the payment received message is not included in the “processing” email
 * Bumped `Tested up to` tag

 = 2.0.2 =